-If you rely on the internet, it’s a very good idea to think about how your business would cope if your connection failed.
+Let’s face it, your business relies on the internet.
+There are very few businesses that aren’t connected for at least part of the day.
+Therefore, it’s a very good idea to think about how your business would cope if your internet connection failed.
 Obviously, you’ll hope this never happens, particularly if you’ve chosen a good quality broadband supplier.
-However, even the best internet connections can fail occasionally – so here are six ways to get back online in a pinch.
+However, even the best internet connections can fail occasionally – so here are six ways to get the emergency internet access you need.

 Ask your neighbours

 If you share a building with another business, consider setting up a reciprocal arrangement to share internet connections.
 If yours fails, you can borrow theirs – and vice versa.
 Just make sure you get your connections from different providers so problems don’t affect you both.

 There is a security issue in sharing connections, but if it is an emergency measure, you may be willing to take the risk.
 If you both have clients, or other visitors coming to the office, you should have a separate WiFi network for them – to protect your network from being breached – so that could be what you share.

 If you want to keep your employees in the office, then a 5G back up solution may be right for your business.
 In the event that your internet connection fails, the router will connect to a 5G signal.

 Vodafone offers their Gigacube on 30 day terms or you could buy a router and fit a PAYG sim.
 Most of the networks provide that option.
 With data costs much lower than they used to be, this is definitely a good option.
 The only proviso – check your 5G coverage

 If you’d like to know more about 5G routers and are interested in getting one, get in touch now.